I've been very lucky in this life.

 "Beyond The Border: What a mill town in the Deep South might show the rest of the nation about integrating the newest wave of immigrants" (Hope magazine): Former Congressman Erwin Mitchell pioneered an education program that broke down the wall between America and its youngest immigrants.
 Download Beyond The Border

 "Profiles Of Wealth: Elena Diaz Verson-Amos" (Hispanic Business magazine): The widow of AFLAC founder John Amos didn't rest on her riches.
 She used her money to make a difference.
 Download Profiles Of Wealth -- Elena Diaz-Verson Amos (Takes about 10-15 seconds to download.)
+Also check out the cover story I did about potential new business opportunities in Cuba.
+Download The Promise of Cuba

 "Refuge On The Edge Of Space" (Wildlife Journal magazine): A visit to Kennedy Space Center at Cape Canaveral offers more than a glimpse of the final frontier.
 It's also a chance to explore one of the great wildlife refuges on the east coast.
 Download Refuge On The Edge Of Space (Takes 7-10 seconds to download.)